zim-desktop-wiki/zim-desktop-wiki/CONTRIBUTING.md

 good project quality and satisfaction for all Zim users.

-## Merge requests
+## Pull requests (merge requests)
-Please use GitHub to upload your patches and file a merge request towards the zim repository.
-If you mention relevant issue numbers in the merge request, it will automatically be flagged in those issue tickets as well.
+Please use GitHub to upload your patches and file a pull request towards the zim repository.
+If you mention relevant issue numbers in the request, it will automatically be flagged in those issue tickets as well.

 ## Known Zim limitations